AT Thru-Hike: Focus On Physical & Mental Preparation

 Start by going on regular hikes with a fully loaded backpack.
 Begin with shorter hikes and gradually increase the distance and duration of your hikes as you get in better shape.
 Do this regularly in the months leading up to your thru-hike.

-In addition to training your body to hike with a backpack, it’s also important to do some strength training at a gym or, if you have the ability, a home gym set like these amazing Rogue barbell sets.
+In addition to training your body to hike with a backpack, it’s also necessary to do some strength training at a gym or, if you can, a home gym set.

 This will help you build the muscle and joint strength necessary to carry a heavy backpack long distances.

-Finally, doing cardio training is important to increase your overall fitness level.
+Finally, doing cardio training is vital to increase your overall fitness level.
 This will help you hike longer distances with less effort.
 Cardio training includes running, swimming, biking, or endurance cardio machines.

 Choose an activity you enjoy and can stick with for the long haul.